jmspit/leanux/README.md

 # leanux
 tools and C++ API to Linux performance and configuration data.

-This is the GitHub code repository for leanux.
-End-user documentation and installable packages for various GNU/Linux distributions are available on the [project main site](https://www.o-rho.com/leanux).
+This is the Git code repository for leanux.
+End-user documentation, installable packages for various GNU/Linux distributions, and build isntructions are available on the [project main site](https://www.o-rho.com/leanux).

 | tool | purpose |
 |------|---------|